 - "Parts of the Concerto's 'Third Movement'" (5:53)

 - Roger Glover - bass

 - The Royal Philharmonic Orchestra, under conduction of Malcolm Arnold.

 - Classical Music: Well, duh!

-- Cover Version: Malcolm Arnold's own "6th Symphony", specially written for the occasion, and the Joe South cover "Hush".
+- Cover Version: Malcolm Arnold's own Symphony No. 6, specially written for the occasion, and the Joe South cover "Hush".

 - Distinct Double Album: Inevitable, seeing the length of the standard classical piece.
 (It is worth noting that the original vinyl release contained only the "Concerto for Group and Orchestra", and was released on a single LP, which required splitting the second movement across two album sides and stretched the limitations of what would fit on a side of vinyl.
 The other tracks have been added to reissues of the album.
 The entire concert takes up three LPs or two CDs).

 - Early Installment Weirdness: To those people more accustomed to Deep Purple's hard rock albums, this album may come as a surprise.

 - Epic Rocking: Well... how much more epic can you get?
 The tracks are veritable jams that stretch out several minutes, like the 25:13 "Symphony No. 6, Opus 95" and the title track, which goes on for 51:43 straight ahead!
 All this, backed by the huge Royal Philharmonic Orchestra.

 - Genre-Busting: It's a composite of rock and classical music.
 At first the band and orchestra play separately, but later during the performance, they start to perform together until they become one soundscape.